-In most literature for the FOF model, such as Ramsay and Dalzell (1991), Besse and Cardot (1996), Yao et al. (2005), Scheipl et al. (2015), Luo and Qi (2017), and the references therein, both X(s) and Y(t) are relatively smooth, and a key assumption is that the coefficient functions are smooth.
-These coefficient functions are estimated by smooth basis expansion with smoothness regularization imposed.
-However, for spiky functional data, this smoothness assumption on coefficients may not be true.
-Another category of popular methods in functional data analysis (FDA) are based on wavelet transformation.
-With its ability to cope well with discontinuities or rapid changes in functions, wavelet expansion has been used to functional data with sharp local features, such as Zhao et al. (2012) and Reiss et al. (2015) for the scalar-on-function linear regression, and Luo et al. (2016) for the FOF linear regression.
-Typically, these methods first conduct wavelet transformation on the observed predictor and/or response curves, then impose sparsity regularization in the wavelet domain, and finally transform back to the original time domain to get estimates of coefficient functions.
-The major assumption of wavelet-based methods is that the wavelet coefficient vector of $\mathfrak{B}(s,t)$ is sparse, which implies that $\mathfrak{B}(s,t)$ is smooth except a few possible discontinuities or rapid changes (Nason, 2010).
+In most of the literature on the FOF model, such as Ramsay and Dalzell (1991), Besse and Cardot (1996), Yao, Müller and Wang (2005), Scheipl, Staicu and Greven (2015), Luo and Qi (2017), and the references therein, both X(s)and Y(t) are relatively smooth, and a key assumption is that the coefficient functions are smooth.
+These coefficient functions are estimated by a smooth basis expansion with smoothness regularization imposed.
+However, for spiky functional data, this smoothness assumption on the coefficients may not be true.
+Another category of popular methods in functional data analysis (FDA) are based on the wavelet transformation.
+With its ability to cope well with discontinuities or rapid changes in functions, the wavelet expansion has been used for functional data with sharp local features; see Zhao, Ogden and Reiss (2012) and Reiss et al. (2015) for the scalar-on-function linear regression, and Luo, Qi and Wang (2016) for the FOF linear regression.
+Typically, these methods first conduct a wavelet transformation on the observed predictor and/or response curves, then impose sparsity regularization in the wavelet domain, and finally transform back to the original time domain to obtain estimates of the coefficient functions.
+The major assumption of wavelet-based methods is that the wavelet coefficient vector of $\mathfrak{B}(s,t)$ is sparse, which implies that $\mathfrak{B}(s,t)$ is smooth, except for a few possible discontinuities or rapid changes (Nason (2010)).
 However, this sparsity assumption may not be true for spiky functional data with a large number of peaks or rapid fluctuations spread over the whole time range.
-Therefore, for FOF model with spiky functional data, both the smoothness assumption on $\mathfrak{B}(s,t)$ and the sparsity assumption on the wavelet coefficient vector of $\mathfrak{B}(s,t)$ can be false, and hence these methods can be inefficient.
+Therefore, for the FOF model with spiky functional data, both the smoothness assumption on $\mathfrak{B}(s,t)$ and the sparsity assumption on the wavelet coefficient vector of $\mathfrak{B}(s,t)$ can be false, and hence these methods can be inefficient.

-Without the smoothness or the sparsity assumption on $\mathfrak{U}(t)$ and $\mathfrak{B}(s,t)$ and different from the existing methods that estimate the coefficient functions directly, we will introduce a new method to fit the FOF model, where the coefficients can be spiky for densely observed functional data.
-We introduce a novel viewpoint to explore the spiky data-viewing the spiky functions as certain transformation of unknown smooth functions.
-As it is easier and more efficient to control the smoothness of a smoother function, we propose to first estimate the smooth functions via smooth regularization and then get estimates of the spiky functions by taking the inverse transformation of the smooth functions.
+Without using the smoothness or the sparsity assumption on $\mathfrak{U}(t)$ and $\mathfrak{B}(s,t)$ , and in contrast to existing methods that estimate the coefficient functions directly, we introduce a new method for fitting the FOF model, where the coefficients can be spiky for densely observed functional data.
+We introduce a novel viewpoint to explore the spiky data-viewing the spiky functions as certain transformations of unknown smooth functions.
+Because it is easier and more efficient to control the smoothness of a smoother function, we propose first estimating the smooth functions using smooth regularization, and then obtaining estimates of the spiky functions by taking the inverse transformation of the smooth functions.
 The unknown smooth functions play the role of auxiliary variables in this method.
-In this paper, we utilize the relationship between integration and differentiation, and view the spiky coefficient functions $\mathfrak{U}(t)$ and $\mathfrak{B}(s,t)$ as derivatives of smooth auxiliary functions denoted by $\mu(t)$ and $\beta(s,t)$, respectively.
-We first estimate $\mu(t)$ and $\beta(s,t)$, and then by taking derivatives, we obtain the estimates of $\mathfrak{U}(t)$ and $\mathfrak{B}(s,t)$ and fit the model.
-Since $\mu(t)$ and $\beta(s,t)$ are smooth functions, to estimate them, we can impose relatively strong smoothness regularization to achieve efficient dimension reduction.
+Here, we use the relationship between integration and differentiation, and view the spiky coefficient functions $\mathfrak{U}(t)$ and $\mathfrak{B}(s,t)$ as derivatives of the smooth auxiliary functions denoted by $\mu(t)$ and $\beta(s,t)$ , respectively.
+We first estimate $\mu(t)$ and $\beta(s,t)$ , and then, by taking derivatives, we obtain the estimates of $\mathfrak{U}(t)$ and $\mathfrak{B}(s,t)$ and fit the model.
+Because $\mu(t)$ and $\beta(s,t)$ are smooth functions, to estimate them, we can impose relatively strong smoothness regularization to achieve efficient dimension reduction.